Business Storage & Facility Solutions: Your Complete Guide

 One of the easiest ways to overspend on storage is by renting a unit that’s too big.
 At the same time, underestimating your needs can lead to a cluttered, disorganized space that’s impossible to work in.
 Most facilities offer a wide range of unit sizes, from small 5×5-foot units perfect for storing files or extra inventory to large 10×20-foot spaces that can hold equipment or furniture.
 Before you choose, make a quick list of everything you plan to store.
 This will help you visualize the space you need and avoid paying for empty square footage.
 A well-chosen unit will not only save you money but also make managing your items much simpler.

-Review Security Features
+Double-Check the Security Features

 When you’re storing business assets, security is non-negotiable.
 Your inventory, equipment, and documents are valuable, and you need peace of mind that they’re protected.
 Don’t just assume a facility is secure; ask for specifics.
 Look for essential features like 24/7 video surveillance, good lighting across the property, and secure fencing with electronic gate access.
 Some facilities even offer individual alarms on each unit for an extra layer of protection.
 When you tour a facility, pay attention to its overall condition.
 A clean, well-maintained property is often a good sign that the management takes security and customer care seriously.

-Decide on Climate Control
+Make the Call on Climate Control

 Not all stored items are created equal.
 While some things can handle fluctuating temperatures, others can be easily damaged by heat, cold, or humidity.
 Climate-controlled units are designed to solve this by maintaining a consistent temperature range, typically between 65 and 85 degrees.
 If you’re storing sensitive items like electronics, wood furniture, artwork, important paper documents, or certain types of inventory like cosmetics, a climate-controlled unit is a wise investment.
 It costs a bit more than a standard unit, but that extra expense can save you from having to replace valuable assets ruined by extreme weather.